Burqin County: Administrative divisions

+Burqin County is divided into 4 towns, 2 townships, and 1 ethnic township.

 Demographics

 Geography

 Burqin County is located in the northernmost part of Xinjiang.
 Its county seat, which is called Burqin Town (布尔津镇) is situated at the confluence of the Irtysh and its right tributary, the Burqin River.
 Most of the county is within the Burqin River basin, which reaches into the Altai Mountains on Xinjiang's border with Mongolia and Russia.
 The major mountain massif on Burqin county's border with these two countries is Tavan Bogd.

 The Kanas Lake is located in the northern part of the county, on the border with the Habahe County.